-Savor a romantic evening of wine tasting, then wake up early to hit one of the best mountain biking trails in Texas.
+Savor a romantic evening of wine tasting and tapas, then wake up early to hit one of the best mountain biking trails in Texas.
 Go hiking around the city and then refresh yourself with locally made craft beer.
 Visit an art gallery and then pose for photos in front of one of many life-size murals.
-Settled 115 miles northwest of Fort Worth, just a stone’s throw away from the Texas-Oklahoma border, Wichita Falls is an idyllic destination for your next weekend getaway.
-Outdoor adventures, historic architecture, and entertainment for all ages combine with the town’s own charismatic charm to create a destination like no other.
-Discover some of the unique ways you can enjoy a weekend in this North Texas town below.
+Settled 115 miles northwest of Fort Worth and tucked, just a stone’s throw beneath the Texas-Oklahoma border, Wichita Falls is an idyllic destination for your next weekend getaway.
+Outdoor adventures, historic architecture, and entertainment for all ages combined with the town’s charismatic charm to create a destination like no other.
+Discover some of the unique ways you can enjoy a weekend in this North Texas gem below.

 Laid-back and inviting, Wichita Falls Brewing raises the bar in the world of craft breweries.
-In the heart of downtown, it has carved out a slice of brewery heaven that you won’t want to miss.
+In the heart of downtown, it has carved out a slice of brewery heaven.
 The in-house selection is diverse enough to suit any beer lover.
-From a refreshing and fruity pale ale to a rich coffee stout and a strong double IPA, the house brews are consistent crowd pleasers.
+From a refreshing and fruity pale ale to a rich coffee stout and a strong double IPA, the house brews are consistent crowd-pleasers.
 Beyond Wichita Falls Brewing’s own beers, you’ll find a menu that includes sours and ciders, hoppy and malty brews, and virtually everything in between.
 If you can’t choose just one, order a flight and stay awhile.

 Discover the story of how the people of North Texas have lived for centuries—from the Native Americans who survived off the land to the impact of the oil and gas industry—at the Museum of North Texas History.
 Explore military exhibits that demonstrate how Wichita Falls played an important role in the success of the United States in both world wars and view exhibits that showcase how different life used to be, and how far we’ve come.
 With collections and exhibits that span centuries, you’ll leave with a new appreciation for the unique story of North Texas.

 Then stroll on down to see the World’s Littlest Skyscraper.
-Legend has it that a swindle took place in the form of misleading blueprint dimensions, when the building was constructed in 1919.
-Rather than the promised 480 feet in height, the blueprint design was labeled as 480 inches, and somehow approved by investors.
-This resulted in a miniscule building that looks more like an elevator shaft than the high rise that was expected, standing just 40 feet tall and 10 feet wide.
+Legend has it that a swindle took place in the form of misleading blueprint dimensions when the building was constructed in 1919.
+Rather than the promised 480 feet in height, the blueprint design was labeled as 480 inches and somehow approved by investors.
+This resulted in a minuscule building that looks more like an elevator shaft than the high rise that was expected, standing just 40 feet tall and 10 feet wide.

 Weekends and wine go together like … weekends and wine, right?
-They’re a perfect pairing, and the Wee-Chi-Tah Wine Trail serves up an afternoon of sophisticated wines your inner sommelier will love.
-With your winery passport in hand, start at Horseshoe Bend Cellars, situated between the Wichita River and Buffalo Creek.
-Here, amidst beautiful countryside scenery, taste anything from rich red blends, to a delicate rosé, to meads, moscatos, and other wines at this family-owned vineyard.
+Wine lovers will feel right at home at Horseshoe Bend Cellars, situated between the Wichita River and Buffalo Creek.
+Here, amidst beautiful countryside scenery, taste anything from rich red blends to a delicate rosé, to meads, moscatos, and other wines at this family-owned vineyard.
 The surroundings will inspire you as much as the elegant wines they serve.

-Next, make your way to 6th Street Winery, located in the historic Depot Square downtown.
-The building is original, constructed in 1914, and has a distinct character that’s reflected in their wine tasting room that features more than 20 wines.
+Travelers who prefer a more urban setting will find three marvelous options in the Depot Square Historic District.
+The 6th Street Winery building is original, constructed in 1914, and has a distinct character that’s reflected in its wine tasting room which features more than 20 wines.
 Crafted with grapes from Texas and other vineyards across the US, the winery’s robust cabernet sauvignons, pinot noirs, red blends, and other wines will tease your palate.

-Your last stop on the trail is just a three-minute walk away at Hook & Ladder Coffee and Wine Co.
-This firefighter-owned winery’s offerings include a rich pinot noir, deep-red dolcetto, and a crisp chardonnay that you can sip and savor in a flight or by the bottle.
+At Hook & Ladder Coffee and Wine Co.
+This firefighter-owned winery’s offerings include a rich pinot noir, deep-red dolcetto, and crisp chardonnay that you can sip and savor in a flight or by the bottle.
 Sweet or dry, full-bodied or delicate, Hook & Ladder has a large menu that you’ll enjoy exploring.

 About the Author: Ashley Donde is a freelance writer who loves adventure.
 Her family of four can often be found exploring the great outdoors, touring museums, or enjoying a local festival.